 7 Skills That Look Amazing On A Resume

 Your resume should include a mix of both hard and soft skills.
-Your proficiency in a hard skill can be measured subjectively.
+Your proficiency in a complex skill can be measured subjectively.
 These include software programs, coding languages, and typing speed.
 Soft skills, on the other hand, are more self-reported.
-They are things like leadership, communication, and teamwork.
-Including soft skills on your resume gives recruiters something to ask you about and lets you discuss your experience in more detail.

 1. Speaking A Second Language

-Want to add a second (or third) language to your resume?
-Try Rosetta Stone.
-This service has come a long way from the software CDs of the 90s!
-You can now download your language lessons and study anytime, anywhere.
-Unlike some other language-learning programs, Rosetta Stone records real native speakers to help you get your pronunciation perfect.
+Unlike some other language-learning programs, Rosetta Stone records confirmed native speakers to help you get your pronunciation perfect.
 No weird robot voices here!
-Their immersion method also helps your brain learn the new language in a natural way, not with dull lists of vocabulary words.
+Their immersion method also helps your brain learn the new language naturally, not with dull lists of vocabulary words.

 Grab your Rosetta Stone subscription here!